and the college’s ongoing response to the COVID-19 pandemic.

 The center is home to several curricular courses: three interdepartmental courses designed to guide students through the process of ideation to value creation and ultimately to venture launch; and two financial education courses that introduce students to the structure and operation of U.S. and world corporations and financial institutions.

-IDP 155 Entrepreneurship I: Introduction to Innovation
+IDP 155 Entrepreneurship I: Introduction to Entrepreneurship

-IDP 156 Entrepreneurship II: Entrepreneurship in Action
+IDP 156 Entrepreneurship II: Entrepreneurship in Practice

 ACC 223 Financial Accounting

 The course, while using traditional accounting techniques and methodology, focuses on the needs of external users of financial information.
 The emphasis is on learning how to read, interpret and analyze financial information as a tool to guide investment decisions.
 Concepts rather than procedures are stressed and class time will be largely devoted to problem solutions and case discussions.
 A basic knowledge of arithmetic and a familiarity with a spreadsheet program is suggested.
 4 credits; registration through the Registrar required. *No more than four credits in accounting may be counted toward the degree.

 Online Course: Financing Life

 In Smith's first-ever online course, beloved economics professor Randall Bartlett demystifies finance—from the time value of money to the child care credit—in plain English.
 With this self-directed sequence of videos and activities, you'll gain a clear understanding of how concepts like inflation, compound interest and marginal tax rate fit into the "big picture" of your financial life.
 Personal finance doesn't have to be overwhelming!
 A strong foundation in financial literacy empowers you to ask the right questions so you can act more purposefully as you continue to live your life.